-Gerroa is a charming NSW South Coast hamlet, situated at the northern end of picturesque Seven Mile Beach.
+Gerroa is a charming NSW South Coast hamlet, situated on picturesque Seven Mile Beach.
 It’s a beautiful place for a getaway year-round with its gorgeous combination of ocean and rural views.

-Gerroa is adjacent to Gerringong, fifteen minutes from both Kiama and Berry, and less than a two hour drive from the centre of Sydney (only 70 minutes from Sutherland).
+Gerroa is adjacent to Gerringong, fifteen minutes from both Kiama & Berry, and less than a two hour drive from the centre of Sydney (70 minutes from Sutherland).

 Southerly Change enjoys a scenic & convenient location, making it one of Gerroa’s most popular holiday rental properties.

-Southerly Change is within a short stroll of these popular Gerroa spots:
+Stay within a short walk of these popular Gerroa spots: